Before you can use an SD card in your GoPro HERO9 Black, you’ll need to format it.

 Things Worth Knowing

-The GoPro HERO9 Black performs a high-level format.
+- The GoPro HERO9 Black performs what’s known as a high-level format or quick format.
 That means that the data index is wiped, but it doesn’t perform a low-level and more thorough format of all the SD card’s sectors.
 For any sensitive data, a low-level format using a computer is a more secure method.